People are at the core of delivering a Tsogo Sun experience, both front and back-of-house.

 Human capital management

 We believe that the sustainable growth of our group depends as much on our people as it does on our operational expertise.
-Our employment policies are designed to empower and develop employees, and create an environment in which each employee can perform and grow to his or her fullest potential.
+Our employment policies are designed to empower and develop employees, and create an environment in which each employee can perform and grow to his or her fullest potential regardless of ethnic background, gender or disability.
 We also strive to attract and retain the highest calibre staff while at the same time redressing historical imbalances, where they may exist.

 Job creation and employee stability